dquail/NonStationaryBandit/README.md

 #Reinforcement learning for Non-Stationary bandits

 ##Problem Description
 Imagine a slot machine with multiple arms that can be pulled.
-However, unlike most slot machine, this machine actually has a "best" arm to pull.
+However, unlike most slot machine, imagine this machine actually has a "best" arm to pull.
 If the reward you received from each arm was deterministic, determining which arm to pull would be simple.
-Just pull each 10, and then start picking the max.
-But these arms return stochastic values from a mean with variance.
-So the task of determining which arm to pull requires sampling from several different arms.
-In addition, if your goal is to maximize the reward at the casino, you don't want to simply explore to determine the best arm.
-You also want to exploit your existing knowledge in an attempt to maximize rewards.
-One final wrinkle is that the mean of these arms may change over time.
+Just pull each 10, keep track of which arm received the most reward, and then start picking that arm each pull in the future.
+However, for practical bandit problems, it is not so simple for several reasons:
+- The values returned are stochastic.
+So the task of determining which arm to pull requires sampling from several different arms several times
+- You must balance exploration with exploitation given your task is to maximize rewards - not just determine which is the "best" arm.
+- The mean value of these arms may change over time.
 This is considered "non-stationary."
 Given this type of environment, exploration is constantly needed.

 ##Solution
-We will use Reinforcement learning - using several different bandit algorithms.
+We will use Reinforcement learning - comparing several different bandit algorithms and parameters to determine which perform best - primarily in non-stationary environments.
 These algorithms attempt to balance exploration and exploitation in different ways.
 Each algorithm can be tweaked appropriately by changing some parameter.
-The code included in this project allows us to experiment with different algorithms and parameters.

 ##Usage
 There are several important files main files: